Brendon45/Software-Engineering/0x14-Python_async/learning_outcomes.md

 By combining the `random` module with asynchronous programming, you can create more dynamic and varied behaviors in your programs, making them more flexible and realistic for simulations and testing scenarios.

+## Summary

+1. __Asynchronous Programming__: A way to run tasks concurrently without blocking the execution.

+2. __`async` and `await` Syntax__: Used to define and manage asynchronous functions.

+3. __Executing an Async Program__: Use asyncio.run() to execute an async function.

+4. __Running Concurrent Coroutines__: Use asyncio.gather() or asyncio.create_task() to run multiple coroutines concurrently.

+5. __Creating asyncio Tasks__: Use asyncio.create_task() to schedule coroutines as tasks.

+6. __Using the random Module__: Generate random numbers to introduce randomness in async tasks.

+By understanding these concepts and practicing with the examples provided, you can effectively write and manage asynchronous programs in Python.